adrianlois/scripts-misc/14.PS-IEX-WebRequest-WebClient-BitsTransfer/README.md

-## Uses for Invoke-Expression en Invoke-WebRequest, Invoke-RestMethod and WebClient
+## Uses for Invoke-Expression en Invoke-WebRequest, Invoke-RestMethod and WebClient and BitsTransfer

 ### Powershell Versions
 ```ps